bibanon/bibanon/Books/Guides/Programming/Qbasic.md

 INPUT$ is basically a cross between INKEY$ and INPUT.
 It is used to take a certain number of keypresses from the keyboard without displaying them on the screen.
 It is also used to read from OPENed data files, but you won't be getting in to that for a while.

 The syntax for INPUT$ is "INPUT$ (Number of expressions you want read)".
 Simple as that.
 This command must be used with a "helping" command that is normally used with a string variable.
-(Commands like "LET", "PRINT", "IF...THEN", etc.) Use it just like INKEY$, just realize that it will store or read more than one character.
+(Commands like `LET`, `PRINT`, `IF...THEN`, etc.) Use it just like INKEY$, just realize that it will store or read more than one character.

 #### RECAP: